-- o Include a provision explicitly allowing TEACH Grants to be used, for up to three academic years, to earn an Associate degree in early childhood education or related field; and, to ensure that the service requirement can be completed in a licensed early learning setting (public or private) located within a high-need LEA. - o Amend the TEACH Grants to make the payback requirement proportional. - Could be graduated proportionality, as in Perkins; proportionality relative to the number of years the grant was received; or proportionality relative to the years of teaching service completed. - Explicitly and intentionally include teacher preparation and early childhood education in the design of any new apprenticeship program, including campus work-study programs.

-Principle 3: Support fair accountability for institutions that prepare early childhood educators
+- Increase the authorization level for CCAMPIS to \$250 million to provide support to students who are also parents by helping them afford child care while they complete their degrees and credentials. - Improve TEACH Grants and make them more accessible to early childhood educators - Include language adding early childhood education to the federal list of high-need fields. - Include a provision with language explicitly allowing TEACH Grants to be used, for up to three academic years, to earn an Associate degree in early childhood education or related field; and, to ensure that the service requirement can be completed in licensed, regulated public or private child care, Head Start, including Early Head Start, and pre-kindergarten programs located within the geographic area of a high-need LEA. - Amend the TEACH Grants to make the payback requirement proportional (relative to the number of years the grant was received; relative to the years of teaching service completed; or graduated proportionality). - Beyond the TQP program, explicitly and intentionally include teacher preparation and early childhood education in the design of any apprenticeship program, including campus work-study programs. - Support fair accountability for programs that prepare early childhood educators by ensuring that federal metrics take into account that early childhood education is a highly complex, highly valued but low wage profession.